 TWITTER AS A TOOL FOR CUSTOMER SERVICE

-Although you might not naturally think of Twitter as a platform for providing customer service it is fast becoming one of the most popular ways for customers to direct their complaints for a quick response and to give praise when they have had a good experience.
+Although you might not naturally think of Twitter as a tool for customer service it is fast becoming one of the most popular ways for customers to direct their complaints for a quick response and to give praise when they have had a good experience.
 According to Social Bakers, more than 80% of customer service requests on social media are happening on Twitter.

 The main goal of customer service is to provide a solution as quickly as possible and while many will prefer to pick up the phone, customers are quickly learning that with sometimes long wait times to get through to a company a Tweet can yield a much quicker response.
 Understandably executives can be nervous about negative comments being out in the world for everyone to see but the positive side to this is that it gives a brand the opportunity to respond and resolve the issue publicly, showing how helpful and responsive they are.

 The key to projecting your brand in a positive light, despite any negative comments is the quality of your response and the response time.
 Use the @reply to offer your assistance, this will be a public response and there are no restrictions on who you can reply to.
 Yes, you are restricted to 140 characters but think carefully about your response, a good start is empathy and/or apology for the problem followed by either a question to gain more knowledge of the situation or a form of solution.
 If the problem is in any way sensitive or complex it is a good idea to use the @reply to ask them to send you a DM (direct message), which will not be public, and you will not be limited on the number of characters you can use.
 You can then either request their phone number or provide them with a direct phone number or email address so you can carry on the conversation outside of Twitter should you wish.

 Ignoring a complaint is never a good idea, even if the comment is negative this is your chance to show how well your company deals with issues and resolves them.
 Deleting a comment is also a bad idea and doesn’t mean the problem will go away.